DavidFeng-GitHub/DavidFeng-GitHub/README.md

 ### 🗂 I've worked on:
-- Applying NLP (topic modelling) to identify social norms on Reddit communities.
+- [Applying NLP](https://github.com/DavidFeng-GitHub/reddit-nlp) to identify social norms on Reddit communities.
 - Combining network science and NLP to examine the diffusion of sentiment on Reddit's political community.
-- Using machine learning algorithms (e.g., decision-tree) to predict anxiety and depression diagnoses.
+- [Using machine learning algorithms](https://github.com/DavidFeng-GitHub/ml-models-of-anxiety-and-depression) (e.g., decision-tree) to predict anxiety and depression diagnoses.
-- Cross-cultural research on temporal discounting published in Nature Human Behaviour.
+- [Cross-cultural research](https://github.com/DavidFeng-GitHub/nature-publication) on temporal discounting published in Nature Human Behaviour.

 You can find samples of my work in my repositories: I'll be adding past and present work over time.

 ### 👨‍🎓 More about me:
 I graduated from the LSE with a First-Class Honours in Psychology and Behavioural Science in 2023.
 My BSc thesis used multilevel modelling to understand the association between religion, cooperation and environmental stability.
-The thesis found that religious identity promoted cooperative behaviour across religious groups, but is constrained by highly unstable environments: the findings suggest that religious diversity does not inherently lead to intergroup conflict!
+[The thesis](https://github.com/DavidFeng-GitHub/bsc-thesis) found that religious identity promoted cooperative behaviour across religious groups, but is constrained by highly unstable environments: the findings suggest that religious diversity does not inherently lead to intergroup conflict!
 The thesis was jointly awarded the Best Performance award.

 ### 📊 Some of my technical skills: